 "Snape threatened to sleep in the corridor, Lily.
 You have to do something about him - or, I can't promise that nobody else will."

-Lily dissolved the solid, unbreachable privacy spells that she'd put upon her bed curtains after bursting into the dormitory, sobbing and shaken, earlier that afternoon.
+Lily dissolved the solidly cast privacy spells that she'd put upon her bed curtains after bursting into the dormitory, sobbing and shaken, earlier that afternoon.
 Mary was standing impatiently, her hands fiddling with her wand anxiously.
 She appeared relieved to see Lily getting out of her bed, pulling on a dressing robe with a determined expression on her face.

 "I'm going to go down and talk to him, Mary.
 I promise, I'll take care of this situation - because it is a problem between Severus and I, not Gryffindor House."

-Mary motioned her to go, with haste.
-"Thanks, Lily!
-I don't know what happened, but I'm sure everything will work out for the best."
+Mary nodded encouragingly.
+The sixth-year witch motioned her to go ahead, with haste.
+"There's the Lily I know!
+I'm not sure what happened, but I'm sure everything will work out for the best."

-Lily hoped so, herself, but she couldn't be sure.
+Lily hoped so, herself.
+She couldn't be sure, however.
 As she walked down the staircase and into the Common Room, which held only a handful of Gryffindors in the late hours after curfew, Lily hoped that everything would work out for the best and there was something that could be done to heal and move past the awful crossroads that she and Severus found themselves at.

 She couldn't be sure of it, however, despite her hope.

 After all, she had been sure that she was in love with Severus and he knew this as surely as he knew they were best friends.
 But, after the events of this afternoon, Lily couldn't be sure of anything, let alone whether or not Severus returned the love she knew she had in her heart for him.

 Briefly, Lily paused, before pushing open the portrait hole door and preparing herself to be faced with the person she loved and hated the most, in this very moment.